 Use our visual guide to see how the Mycoplasma bovis Programme works.

 The M. bovis Programme is a Government Industry Agreement between MPI, DairyNZ and Beef + Lamb New Zealand.
-It's co-funded, governed and operated by these three organisations in partnership.
+It's co-funded, governed and operated by these three organisations.

 Allowing M. bovis to spread would cause an estimated $1.3 billion in lost productivity over the next ten years.
 Eradicating it will protect the productivity of the cattle sectors, reduce our reliance on antibiotics, and ensure animal welfare.

-There has only been one strain of M. bovis found in New Zealand, and we're confident that there's only been a single incursion in late 2015.
-It's not widespread, and is transmitted by direct and prolonged contact with infected cattle, or calves drinking infected milk.
+There has only been one strain of M. bovis found in New Zealand, and we're confident that there's only been a single incursion in late 2015/16.
+It's not widespread, and is only transmitted by direct and prolonged contact with infected cattle, or calves drinking infected milk.

 The Programme also uses a variety of National Surveillance methods like Bulk Tank Milk Surveillance which allows us to identify possibly infected farms faster than we could find them by tracing cattle movements.